QDS-API/QDS-API.github.io/source/includes/_quoting.md

 # Quoting

 ## Overview
-The BEX quoting service allows you to view dynamic shipping pricing across our range of delivery services.
+The QDS quoting service allows you to view dynamic shipping pricing across our range of delivery services.
 By providing us with your shipment addressing information we can return a pricing spread as well as delivery estimations which you can use to make a more informed shipping choice.

 It is important to note that quoting on our platform is a “just-in-time” process and we do not store your quotes (nor return a quote number) for later acceptance by yourself.
 Instead, our implementation is like that of airline bookings where prices quoted are as at “now”.
 If you choose not to make a booking the prices may change when next you log onto the platform.